-It could be that interbreeding with Neanderthals and Denisovans also gave humans an evolutionary shortcut that allowed them to quickly adapt to new environments as they spread across the globe.
-Indeed in the case of Neanderthals, there is some evidence that their DNA may have contributed to modern humans resistance to certain diseases.
+It could be that interbreeding with Neanderthals and Denisovans also gave humans an evolutionary shortcut.
+Allowing them to quickly adapt to new environments as they spread across the globe.
+Indeed in the case of Neanderthals, there is some evidence that their DNA may have contributed to modern humans’ resistance to certain diseases.

-But it cuts both ways and there is evidence suggesting that in some cases Neanderthal DNA, which may have helped from an evolutionary standpoint, may now contribute to risks for certain disease like diabetes and Crohn’s.
+But it cuts both ways.
+There is evidence suggesting that in some cases Neanderthal DNA, which helped humans adapt, may now contribute to risks for certain diseases like diabetes and Crohn’s.

 “Now that we can estimate the probability that a particular genetic variant arose from Neanderthals, we can begin to understand how that inherited DNA affects us,” said Harvard Medical School geneticist David Reich, earlier this year after publishing a paper on Neanderthal genetic contributions to modern humans in the journal Nature.

-The same statement could apply to Denisovans, whose DNA is found in people with ancestry from areas of Oceania, Papua New Guinea and parts of Asia.
+The same statement could apply to Denisovans.
+Remnants of their DNA is found in people with ancestry from areas of Oceania, Papua New Guinea and parts of Asia.
 Now this study has made an important and clear link between Tibetans’ adaption to high altitude and the Denisovans.

 Eric Durand, a senior computational biologist at 23andMe, said the study was a rare case of an informed hunch panning out perfectly for the researchers.
-Eric, who previously developed statistical methods to look at the connection between Neanderthal and Denisovans and modern humans, said the researchers at UC Berkeley discovered a few years ago the variant in the EPAS1 gene that allowed Tibetans to thrive in the oxygen thin air on the Himalayan plain.
+Eric previously developed statistical methods to look at the connection between Neanderthal and Denisovans and modern humans.
+He said the researchers at UC Berkeley discovered a few years ago that it was a variant in the EPAS1 gene allowed Tibetans to thrive in the oxygen thin air on the Himalayan plain.
 The question for researchers was how did that variant get there.

-Among those was the Denisovan sequence published by Svante Pääbo, an evolutionary geneticist at the Max Planck Institute for Evolutionary Anthropology who first sequenced the Neanderthal genome.
+Among those was the Denisovan sequence published by Svante Paabo.
+An evolutionary geneticist at the Max Planck Institute for Evolutionary Anthropology, Paabo is the first scientist to have sequenced the Neanderthal genome.